The Critical Catch

 Spirit Lake, Iowa 51360

-Through classroom engagement and outreach events, we educate children, anglers, businesses, and community members about the perils of marine debris.
-We aim to instill a conservation ethos and promote sustainable practices.
+Through classroom engagement and outreach events, we educate children, anglers, businesspeople, and community members about the perils of marine debris.
+We aim to instill a conservation-focused ethos in communities, and promote sustainable practices.

-The Critical Catch is more than a project; it's a call to protect and restore our aquatic ecosystems for the sake of current and future generations.
-Stand with us as we make a tangible impact on the health of our waters and the species that depend on them.
+The Critical Catch is more than a project, it's a call to protect and restore our aquatic ecosystems.
+Stand with us as we make a discernible impact on the health of our waters and the species that depend on them.

 Hodgson Family Foundation